hai-vr/combo-gesture-expressions-av3/index.md

 *ComboGestureExpressions* is an Unity Editor tool that lets you attach face expressions to hand gestures and take as much advantage of *Avatars 3.0*'s features.

+It also includes *ExpressionsEditor*, an animation editor that lets you create face expressions with the help of previews.

 # [> Download latest version...](https://github.com/hai-vr/combo-gesture-expressions-av3/releases)

 - *([Download on github.com](https://github.com/hai-vr/combo-gesture-expressions-av3/releases))*